Your Indispensable Guide to Featured Images In WordPress

 If your website’s content centers around images then its probably best to go with a Pinterest-style theme complete with an image intensive, magazine-style blog homepage layout.
 Our Pinbin theme does just that with different sized featured images displayed as post thumbnails on the homepage.

-There are some themes out there that don’t support featured images although its meta box is supported by the WordPress CMS.
-If you’re running a theme that doesn’t offer support for featured images, the blog post’s first image will be used each time you share the post’s link to a social media site or on RSS feeds.
+Some themes out there don’t support featured images although the WordPress CMS supports its meta box.
+If you’re running a theme that doesn’t support featured images, the blog post’s first image will be used each time you share the post’s link to a social media site or on RSS feeds.
 This can be an issue if the first image on your post is difficult to view when shrunk, for instance, a graph.

-To resolve this issue, most webmasters add custom code to the theme’s files or opt for a plugin to add the featured image.
-Default Featured Image and Quick Featured Images are both great options for adding featured images.
+Most webmasters add custom code to the theme’s files or opt for a plugin to add the featured image to resolve this issue.
+Default Featured Image and Quick Featured Images are great options for adding featured images.

 How to Add Featured Images in WordPress

-By now you know what a featured image is and why it’s important to blog posts and your WordPress website, in general.
-In this section, we’ll walk you through a quick tutorial on how to add featured images in WordPress.
+By now, you know what a featured image is and why it’s important to blog posts and your WordPress website.
+In this section, we’ll walk you through a quick tutorial on adding featured images in WordPress.